-After you're in a car accident, many types of car insurance can contribute to paying the cost of your ambulance ride.
+After you're in a car accident, many types of car insurance can contribute to the cost of your ambulance ride.
 But not all types of car insurance coverage will apply in every situation, and they aren't all available in every state.

 Types of car insurance that can cover ambulance rides include:

 - Personal injury protection: If you live in a no-fault state, your personal injury protection (PIP) coverage will pay for your medical bills, including ambulance costs, regardless of who caused the accident.

-- Medical Payments: Medical Payments is an optional coverage that will cover ambulance rides, just like personal injury protection.
+- Medical payments: Medical payments (MedPay) is optional coverage that will pay for ambulance rides, just like personal injury protection.
 It is offered in states where PIP is not required or as a supplement to mandatory PIP coverage.

-- The Other Driver's Liability Coverage for Bodily Injury: If the other driver was deemed to be at fault in the accident, their bodily injury liability coverage will pay for your ambulance ride and other medical expenses.
+- The other driver's bodily injury liability coverage: If the other driver was deemed to be at fault for the accident, their bodily injury liability coverage will pay for your ambulance ride and other medical expenses.

 - Uninsured/underinsured motorist coverage for bodily injury: If the other driver was at fault and doesn't have liability coverage, uninsured motorist coverage will pay for the costs of your ambulance.
 Likewise, underinsured motorist coverage goes into effect if the at-fault driver's coverage limit isn't high enough to pay all of your medical bills.
 Uninsured and underinsured motorist coverages are optional in some states but required in others.

 If you're in a serious accident with an uninsured driver and get a $15,000 medical bill, you can use $10,000 of PIP, and the remainder will be paid by your UMBI.

-If no types of car insurance apply to your particular incident, or you exhaust the coverage limits of those that do apply, your health insurance may help cover the cost of riding in an ambulance.
+If no car insurance applies to your particular accident or you exhaust the coverage limits when it does apply, your health insurance may help cover the cost of riding in an ambulance.